luisgarcia87/Curb-to-Mqtt/README.md

 ## Running as a service ##

-### Step 1: Move Your Script to a Suitable Location
+### Step 1: Ensure Your Script is in a Suitable Location
 First, ensure that the curb-to-mqtt.js script (or whatever you named it) is located in a directory where you want to run it.
 For this example, the script is located in

-> /home/pi/projects/curb-to-mqtt/curb-to-mqtt.js
+> /home/pi/projects/Curb-to-Mqtt/curb-to-mqtt.js

 ## Step 2: Create the Systemd Service File
 You need to create a systemd service file that will manage the script.
 To do this: